xhacker/Cryptomeria-iOS/README.md

 [http://xhacker.im/cryptomeria](http://xhacker.im/cryptomeria)

-Helping you learn Japanese kana with joy, for both iPhone and iPad.
+Learn Japanese kana with joy, for iPhone and iPad.

+* Kana chart with pronunciation
+* Test yourself through the intuitive interface
+* Start with the first 5, and then build 5 at a time

 ## Screenshots